acelinkio/argocd-homelab/docs/network.md

 | gateway        | cilium                     | external         | cilium                                       | external               | 192.168.1.10             |
 | gateway        | cilium                     | internal         | cilium                                       | internal               | 192.168.1.11             |
 | ingress        | ingress-nginx              | internal         | ingress-nginx-internal                       | n/a                    | 192.168.1.12             |

+# DNS
+Note that many modern web browsers use DNSoverHTTPS.
+Be sure to add an exception for your domain, otherwise traffic will go through Cloudflare when possible.